Opening of schools from 8th June 2020

-All Primary schools in Romero and Cardinal Wiseman will be open for children of key workers.
+All Primary schools in Romero and Cardinal Wiseman will be open for the agreed ‘Bubble’ and key worker children only.

 Thank you for your patience